 Xfinity internet fees and costs

 - Xfinity modem and router rental fee — Renting Xfinity’s xFi Gateway modem/router combo costs $14/mo.
-You also have the option to use your own Xfinity-compatible modem and router.
+You also have the option to use your own Xfinity-compatible router.

 - Data limit and cap fees — All Xfinity internet plans come with 1 TB of data.
 Going over that limit will result in a $10 charge for every additional 50 GB.
 You also have the option to upgrade to unlimited data for an additional $50/mo.